 International research collaborations are vital to Duke’s mission for enhancing global healthcare and innovation.
 However, there are special considerations to understand prior to engaging with international collaborators.
 These include:

 - Foreign national visitors and scholars

 - International shipping of research materials or technologies

-Access the international activities guidance page for more information about potential international collaborations.
+Access the Research involving international activities or collaborations page for more information.

 Conflict of interest (outside activities)

 Guidelines are in place to reduce the risk of undue influence when establishing relationships with external companies, institutions, and other collaborations.
 Review the best practices for mitigating conflicts of interest prior to engaging in any research partnerships.

 There are also conflict of interest issues to consider when participating in the Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) programs.
 Review the SBIR/STTR implementation procedures for engaging in these programs.